refraction-ray/general-notes/computer_science/compiler_principle.md

 # Compiler

-*from Oct 13, 2018, everything abouth the compiler*
+*from Oct 13, 2018, everything about the compiler*

 [TOC]